How to trade on Kraken

 Copy the code labeled “Private Key” and paste it into the API Secret field on the Cryptowatch Exchange Keys page.
 Cryptowatch will automatically connect to your Kraken account once the second key is entered.
-You can find the Exchange Keys page again by clicking My Account in the top-right of any page on Cryptowatch, then selecting Exchange Keys.
+You can find the Exchange Keys page again by clicking the profile icon in the top-right corner of any page on Cryptowatch, then selecting Exchange Keys.

 A successful connection will change the box’s color and hide the key information, like below.